Olivier Durand’s Post

 Patrick Cobb

-Project Manager and Signage Engineering Design Specialist
+Project Manager / Corporate Branding / Wayfinding / Signage / Engineering Design Specialist

 Interesting!
 I like but to conclude, never compromise on quality to achieve those benefits...it will backfire at some stage and cost more in the long term.